Home > Become a Notary > How to Become a Colorado Notary

 7. Note protests of negotiable instruments.

-What type of notarizations are allowed in Colorado?
+What kind of notarizations are allowed in Colorado?

 Colorado law allows the following three types of notarizations: